 GasBuddy for Android: Finding Cheaper Fuel on the Road

 Gas is one of those costs you barely notice until you total it up at the end of the month, and then it stings.
 We spent a few weeks running GasBuddy on a couple of Android phones across our regular commutes and a longer road trip to see whether a free app could genuinely shave money off every fill-up.
 The short version is yes, with a few caveats worth knowing before you install it.
+One of those caveats is about Android Auto, and it is not what most people expect, so we cover it honestly below.
 Here is exactly how we set it up, what we actually used day to day, and where it fell short.

 Why we reached for a gas app in the first place